 Mary Gardiner and Valerie Aurora co-founded the Ada Initiative in January 2011.
-Our goal was to advance the cause of support women in open technology and culture by paying activists to work full-time on solutions.
-Previously, they volunteered for over ten years in open source software, open culture communities, and women in computing activism.
-The Ada Initiative’s board of directors includes Sue Gardner, Executive Director of the Wikimedia Foundation and Caroline Simard, former VP of Research and Executive Programs at the Anita Borg Institute.
-We draw upon the experiences and wisdom of a diverse advisory board including people involved in open source software, Wikipedia, open hardware, computer security, feminist activism, and fandom.
+Our goal was to advance the cause of supporting women in open technology and culture by paying activists to work full-time on solutions.
+Previously, we volunteered for over ten years in open source software, open culture communities, and women in computing activism.

-The Ada Initiative is named for Countess Ada Lovelace, widely acknowledged as the world’s first computer programmer.
+The Ada Initiative was named for Countess Ada Lovelace, widely acknowledged as the world’s first computer programmer.
 Since she published the source code of her program, the world’s first programmer was also a woman open source programmer.
-We think this sets an excellent precedent.
+The Ada Initiative founders think this set an excellent precedent.